 Acalanes Chapter, NSDAR

-Organized 12 January 1950
+Organized January 12, 1950

 The Akalon tribe was the only tribe of Contra Costa County to rebel against the mission system and attempt to remain independent of the Spanish.
-Our chapter was named to honor the original inhabitants of this area, as well as symbolize the spirit of our Revolutionary ancestors.
+Our chapter was named to honor the original inhabitants of this area, as well as symbolize the spirit of our American Revolutionary War ancestors.

 Today, the Acalanes Chapter, NSDAR ,draws members from Lafayette, Walnut Creek, Orinda, and Moraga.
 Our meetings are held on the first Saturday of the month, January through June and October through December.
 We meet regularly in order to share and foster our love of country and its history, as well as our local community.
 We welcome potential members to join us!